viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 Looks nice, it compares the output with the label and calculates the euclidean distance.
 It also calculates a mean for two reasons.
 First we want to have scalar values for the summary of the lossfunction.
-Second, remember that our placeholder for `x` and `y` are very flexible and could evaluate multiple instances of the data set in one run.
+Second, remember that the placeholder for `x` and `y` are very flexible and could evaluate multiple instances of the data set in one run.

 The last operation is very easy for a user but a masterpiece of the